 There are also post-production issues.
 The image contrast and the saturation are often very high.
 The forest green looks more like the phosphor green.
 The quality of the footage is so grainy and poor that you might ask yourself whether you are watching a film from the 1980s.
 All of these problems could have been easily remedied with a little more work at the studio.

 Joao Salaviza has previously won Cannes with his short film Arena (2009), which probably gave him a helping hand this year.
-The Dead and the Others is showing in the 71st Cannes International Film Festival taking place right now, as part of the Un Certain Regard section.
-It might show at niche festivals from now, but don’t expect to see it in cinema near you.
+The Dead and the Others showed in the 71st Cannes International Film Festival in 2018, when this piece was originally written.
+On Mubi in June/July 2020.